Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

   }
 ```

-From this response, you can obtain your KMS-based public key, currently in DER-encoded format and not yet adapted for EVM operations.
+From this response, you can obtain your KMS-based public key.
+The KMS-based public key value is a DER-encoded X.509 public key, also known as **SubjectPublicKeyInfo** (SPKI), as defined in RFC 5280.

 ## 4.2.
 Decode the KMS-based public key
 Here we will use a specific ASN.1 schema to decode the KMS-based public key, as discussed before.

 ```javascript
   #extractRawPublicKey(derPublicKey) {